First identification of a doublet wobbling excitation mode in $^{105}$Pd: Discussion

-The above interpretation in terms of the leading basis states loses relevance with increasing $I$ because of the mixing of different $K$ states projected from the quasineutron configuration at 1.307 MeV as well from the configurations at 1.074 MeV and 1.792 MeV.
-This is reflected by the decrease in the probability of the configuration at 1.307 MeV with increasing $I$.
+The above interpretation in terms of the leading basis states loses relevance with increasing $I$ because of the mixing of different $K$ states projected from the quasineutron configuration at 1.31 MeV, as well as from the configurations at 1.07 MeV and 1.79 MeV change with $I$.
+This is reflected in the decrease in the probability of the configuration at 1.31 MeV with increasing $I$.
+Based on the detailed studies of $^{135}$Pr in the framework of the PTR model \cite{SSS, SCS}, we expect that the interpretation in terms of the different orientations of the $h_{11/2}$ quasineutron angular momentum remains qualitatively correct.

+Our interpretation is at variance with the one suggested in Ref. \cite{105pd_prl}, where, based on the PTR model, the authors suggested that Band 2 is the signature partner of Band 1.
+According to this interpretation, it should originate from the quasineutron configurations with opposite signature, $k=9/2$.
+As seen in Fig. \ref{wave}, the $I=13/2$ state of Band 2 has it as the main component but changes to the discussed $k=7/2$ structure.
+The change is expected from Fig.~\ref{Band_before}.
+The lowest basis state with $k=9/2$ signature $[1\nu,~13/2,~1.31]$ has about the same energy as $[1\nu,~7/2,~1.31]$ for $I=13/2$ but moves up for larger $I$.
+This is reflected in the change in the structure of Band 2 between $I=13/2$ and 17/2 in Fig.~\ref{wave}.
+It also explains why the PTR calculations in Ref. \cite{105pd_prl}, assuming a $9/2+2n$ signature, give too high energy for Band 2.

 The nucleus $^{105}$Pd has a structure that is analogous to $^{135}$Pr, where the odd $h_{11/2}$ quasineutron replaces the odd quasiproton.
 The latter has been studied in Refs. \cite{dona,garg,sensharmaa} using the TPSM and the PTR model.
-Both approaches predict that the second band with the signature 11/2, 15/2, 19/2, ... has the character of the $n$=2 double TW excitation mode, which is in agreement with the strong E2 transition to the $n$=1 single TW band observed in $^{135}$Pr \cite{sensharmaa}.
+Both approaches predict that the second band with the signature 11/2, 15/2, 19/2, ... has the character of the $n$ = 2 double TW excitation mode, which is in agreement with the strong E2 transition to the $n$ = 1 single TW band observed in $^{135}$Pr \cite{sensharmaa}.
 As shown in the present work, this band has a different nature in $^{105}$Pd.
 The TPSM accounts for the different nature of these bands in $^{105}$Pd and $^{135}$Pr.
-At variance, the PTR model predicts an $n$ = 2 double TW excitations for Band 4 in $^{105}$Pd as well \cite{Chen_PC}.
-The PTR model predicts the SP band in both nuclei at twice the energy above the yrast band than observed \cite{pd_prl,sensharmaa}, while the TPSM approach reproduces the experimental energy difference quite well.
+At variance, the PTR model predicts a $n$ = 2 double TW excitations for Band 4 in $^{105}$Pd as well \cite{Chen_PC}.
+The PTR model predicts Band 2 and the corresponding band in $^{135}$Pr at twice the energy above the yrast band than observed \cite{105pd_prl,sensharmaa}, while the TPSM approach reproduces the experimental energy difference quite well.
 The TPSM takes the anti-symmetrization between the odd nucleon and the nucleons of the collective rotor core into account, while the PTR model neglects it.
 This could be the reason for the discrepancy between the two models.